Homeowner Insurance Cost Guide

 Unfortunately, it’s relatively easy to get sued these days.
 Lawsuits can be extremely expensive, and if you end up losing one, you might be on the hook for hundreds of thousands of dollars.

 An umbrella policy is like supplemental personal liability protection.
-Lots of people buy all of their insurance coverage through the same company (auto, home, etc.).
+Lots of people buy all of their coverage through the same company (auto, home, etc.).
 An umbrella policy protects you financially in case there’s a claim on any one of your policies.

 Based on a replacement cost policy for a $250,000 house